grame-cncm/faustcourse/session2/Lesson 5.md

 ### Recursive composition

 [SLIDE 46: recursive composition]
 The recursive composition allows to create feedback loops into a circuit.
-The condition for this operation to be possible is that the number of inputs of B must be less or equals to the number of output of A, and the number of outputs of B must be less or equal to the number of inputs of A.
+The condition for this operation to be possible is that the number of inputs of B must be less or equal to the number of outputs of A, and the number of outputs of B must be less or equal to the number of inputs of A.

 SLIDE 47: valid/invalid recursive compositions]
 For example `+ ~ _` is a valid expressions because it respects these two conditions.
 But `_ ~ +` is not a valid expression because  `+` have two inputs while `_` provides only one output.